raft-tech/TANF-app/docs/Technical-Documentation/Architecture-Decision-Record/022-app-monitoring.md

 ![Full stack trace of the exceptions](../images/sentry/4.%20full%20stack%20trace%20of%20the%20exceptions.png)

-Performance monitoring in Sentry can greatly enhance backend application by providing real-time insights into how TANF app is performing.
-It tracks various metrics such as response time, database queries, and external API calls, with which we can identify performance bottlenecks to our backend app.
+Performance monitoring in Sentry can greatly enhance the backend application by providing real-time insights into how the TANF app is performing.
+Sentry tracks various metrics such as response time, database queries, and external API calls.
+These metrics will help identify performance bottlenecks associated to the backend app.

-A unique ability of Sentry is that it can link performance issues and group them together.
-This gives us the ability to attack and resolve more critical issues with highest impact first.
-Not only it can detect issues with web transactions, it also detects problems with DB queries as well as function regressions (if the duration of function has increased)
+A unique ability of Sentry is that it links performance issues and groups them together.
+This gives us the ability to visualize areas that consistently have poor performance.
+Allowing us to swarm and resolve the most frequent offenders that have the highest impact.
+Sentry also detects issues with web transactions, database queries, and function regressions (if the duration of function has increased).

 ### Why Prometheus-Loki-Grafana